Gangadharkuratti/Day-1_python-course/README.md

   - program to print odd numbers

 ## completed (Day_14)
-  - practice set 13 ✅
+  - practice set 14 ✅

 ## programs
   - program to print the fibonacci series
   - program to print the sum of the digits

+## completed (Day_15)
+  - practice set 15 ✅

+## programs
+  - program to print reverse of a number
+  - program to print the count of digits